-Please review the responses to these frequently asked questions before contacting National CASA.
-If your question is not addressed, you may contact National CASA staff in Seattle via this web form.
+Please review the responses to these frequently asked questions before contacting the National CASA Association.
+If your question is not addressed, you may contact National CASA Association staff in Seattle via this web form.

 Please understand that if your question is answered below, we may not be able to respond to you individually.

 There are nearly 1,000 local CASA/GAL programs across the United States.
 You should contact your local program directly for a volunteer application.
 Search at casaforchildren.org/find to find your local program and the inquiry form you fill out will be sent directly to them.

 With nearly 1,000 programs, the best way to find out about training dates and schedules is to contact your local program.
 National staff are unable to respond to this question.

 If it has been at least 3 weeks since you submitted the form and no one has sent you more information, please contact National staff via this form.
 You must include the county or city and the state of the program you were trying to contact.

 Please double check.
 Some states, like Florida, have a program in every district, but because the counties are very large, the main office might not be close by and it might not seem as if there is an location that serves your area.
 You can contact the closest program to find out if they have a secondary office nearer to you.

 Our local programs are grassroots organizations that are developed and operated by caring citizens in their community in conjunction with their local courts and judges.
 If you are interested in founding a new program in your community, please see instructions and information here.

 Please note that the majority of paid positions with CASA/GAL programs do not work directly with children.
 Our trained child advocates are unpaid volunteers.
 Paid positions are generally administrative.
 You can find out about openings with CASA/GAL programs all over the country on the Jobs page.
 Or contact your local program through the volunteer search and indicate in the comment box your interest in paid work.